s277945/PULSeBS_12/retrospective/sprint 1.md

 - What lessons did you learn (both positive and negative) in this sprint?
 - Which improvement goals set in the previous retrospective were you able to achieve?
-    - We spent more time in the beginning to carefully design the database, so that we didn't need to modify the db schema during the sprint.
+    - We spent more time in the beginning to carefully design the database, so that we didn't need to modify the db schema during the sprint
+    - We managed to improve our time estimation
+    - Better work assignment for the various project parts

 - Which ones you were not able to achieve?
 Why?

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-     - Better time estimation
      - Distribution of the working hours per week
-     - Communication issue in team
+     - Communication issues in team

 - One thing you are proud of as a Team!!